gojimmypi/documentation-wolfssl/wolfSSL/src/appendix09.md

 ### Getting Started with Arduino

 Getting started with wolfSSL has never been easier.
-Weve recently updated our library as published on the Arduino libraries site, listed in the Communications section:
+We've recently updated our library as published on the Arduino libraries site, listed in the Communications section:

 https://www.arduino.cc/reference/en/libraries/wolfssl/